Experiential education

 Experiential education is a philosophy of education that describes the process that occurs between a teacher and student that infuses direct experience with the learning environment and content.
-The term is not interchangeable with experiential learning; however experiential learning is a sub-field and operates under the methodologies of experiential education.
+This concept is distinct from experiential learning, however experiential learning is a subfield and operates under the methodologies associated with experiential education.
 The Association for Experiential Education regards experiential education as "a philosophy that informs many methodologies in which educators purposefully engage with learners in direct experience and focused reflection in order to increase knowledge, develop skills, clarify values, and develop people's capacity to contribute to their communities".
-Experiential education is the term for the philosophy and educational progressivism is the movement which it informed.
 The Journal of Experiential Education publishes peer-reviewed empirical and theoretical academic research within the field.

-About
+Foundations

+The philosophy of experiential education is closely linked to numerous other educational theories, but it should not be conflated with progressive education, critical pedagogy, youth empowerment, feminist-based education, and constructivism.
+The development of experiential education as a philosophy has been intertwined with the development of these other educational theories but there are differences between them.

-John Dewey was the most famous proponent of hands-on learning or experiential education, which was discussed in his book Experience and Education (1938).
-It expressed his ideas about curriculum theory in the context of historical debates about school organization and the need to have experience as central in the educational process; hence, experiential education is referred to as a philosophy.
+John Dewey was the most famous proponent of hands-on learning or experiential education, which was discussed in his book Experience and Education, published in 1938.
+It expressed his ideas about curriculum theory in the context of historical debates about school organization and the need to have experience as a fundamental aspect.
 Dewey's fame during that period rested on relentlessly critiquing public education and pointing out that the authoritarian, strict, pre-ordained knowledge approach of modern traditional education was too concerned with delivering knowledge, and not enough with understanding students' experiences.